2018 CRISIS AWARD

 Next stop: Israel and Palestine after the first Gaza war.

-Max was 19 years old at the time, and shortly thereafter in 2009, he founded the beginning of Artolution as a global initiative.
+Max was 19 years old at the time, and shortly thereafter in 2009, Artolution got its start as a global initiative.
+Artolution empowers children and families through collaborative public arts initiatives that engage communities in creative experiences to promote healing, resilience and positive social change.
 He garnered support from the U.S. State Department, U.S. Embassy and U.S. Consulate who supported his first projects in the conflict zones of Israel and Palestine, ranging from reconciliation programs to working in the most violent refugee camps in the region.
 From there, international organizations including the UN, UNICEF and the EU continued to support his efforts in some of the world’s most marginalized communities.

 In 2016, Max partnered with his fellow community artist Joel Bergner, and Artolution became a non-profit organization in New York.
 From Syrian refugee camps in Jordan and Turkey to refugee camps in Greece and France to the slums of India and Peru to aboriginal communities in Australia and New Zealand, Max has completed powerful and overwhelmingly beautiful large-scale interactive murals and sculptures in 30 different countries over the last 10 years, working with thousands of children and families.